jruehl/ATESurvival/README.md

 - ./ATESurvival_1.0.tar.gz \
-  An R package for the derivation of confidence intervals and bands for the average treatment effect for survival data using the classical bootstrap, an influence function approach and the wild bootstrap. \
+  An R package for the derivation of confidence intervals and bands for the average treatment effect for survival data using the classical bootstrap, an influence function approach, the wild bootstrap, or a double-resampling approach for PS-matched data. \
   To install the package, use the following command: \
   `install.packages("ATESurvival_1.0.tar.gz", repos = NULL, source = TRUE)` \
   Note that on Windows systems, Rtools is required (see https://cran.r-project.org/bin/windows/Rtools/rtools45/rtools.html).